cloudnativeessentials/dra-tutorial/README.md

 Thank you for installing intel-gpu-resource-driver-chart.
 ```

+The Intel DRA helm chart installed the following:
+- Namespace: intel-gpu-resource-driver
+- ServiceAccount: intel-gpu-sa
+- ClusterRole: intel-gpu-resource-driver-role
+- ClusterRoleBinding: intel-gpu-resource-driver-rolebinding
+  - binds ServiceAccount intel-gpu-sa and ClusterRole intel-gpu-resource-driver-role
+- DaemonSet: intel-gpu-resource-driver-kubelet-plugin
+- DeviceClass: gpu.intel.com
+- ValidatingAdmissionPolicy: resourceslices-policy-dra-kubelet-plugin-gpu
+- ValidatingAdmissionPolicyBinding: resourceslices-policy-dra-kubelet-plugin-gpu

-Since our environment does not have real GPUs, in the next module we will install example GPU drivers
+Since our environment does not have real GPUs, in the next module we will install example GPU drivers.

 ### DRANET

 Dynamic Resource Allocation is not specific to GPUs.
-Google's DRANET is a Kubernetes Network Driver for high-performance networking that uses DRA.
+Google's DRANET is a Kubernetes Network Driver for high-performance networking.
+The DRANET driver communicated with the kubelet though the DRA API and the container runtime via the node resource interface.
+Then the Pod's network namespace is created, the container runtime initiates a GRPC call to DRANET via node resource interface.

 More on DRANET can be found here:
 https://github.com/google/dranet
 https://dranet.dev/docs/